 Encouraged by friends and family to share his story, Keith decided to set to work writing it all down, and in three days he had the foundation of what would become his one man show.

-In July 2018, after premiering at The Oggi Art gallery in Chicago, the show began its real journey to the stage at the Toronto Fringe Festival, then Edmonton, and finally in Vancouver.
-The summer started with small, but enthusiastic, audiences and ended with full houses and standing ovations.
+In July 2018, after premiering at The Oggi Art gallery in Chicago, the show began its real journey to the stage at the Toronto Fringe Festival, then Edmonton AB, and finally Vancouver BC.
+The run started with small, but enthusiastic, audiences and ended with full houses and standing ovations.

 It was clear that the show had a life of its own and was gaining momentum.

-Reflecting upon the 2018 run, the Tomatoes Team realized how soulful, personal and important this show was.
+Reflecting upon the 2018 run, the Tomatoes Team realized how important this show was.
 Very deep and personal connections were being made and the show was having profound effects on audiences.

 Keith came to the realization that the more he brought his own personal walls down, and embraced his vulnerability on stage, the more people were moved.
 The journey needed to continue.

 In 2019 Keith entered ten Fringe Festival lotteries across Canada, the US, and the UK, and was accepted into eight!